UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 - `--languages_output`: Optional.
 Path for languages output.
 Default: `results/languages`
 - `--topics`: Set this flag if topics should be retrieved
 - `--topics_output`: Optional.
 Path for topics output.
 Default: `results/topics`
+- `--readmes`: Set this flag if readmes should be retrieved
+- `--readmes_output`: Optional.
+Path for readmes output.
+Default: `results/readmes`
+- `--coc`: Set this flag if code of conduct should be retrieved
+- `--coc_output`: Optional.
+Path for coc output.
+Default: `results/coc`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Example: